Despite Struggles, Phillies Still Have Full Confidence in Rhys Hoskins

 Despite Hoskins’ struggles, the Phillies, Klentak and Bowa included, have full confidence he will rebound in 2020.

 Bowa said, “It was a big rollercoaster ride for him, and I’m sure he wasn’t very happy with it.
 Knowing Rhys, I’m sure he’s going to be working on certain things for his swing to get better during the winter time.
-Hopefully enough voice down there [in spring training] can help out also.”
+Hopefully enough voice down there can help out also.”

 Klentak agrees, saying the Phillies “still have a ton of confidence” in Hoskins’ “ability in the batters’ box, his eyes, patience and power.”